IEEE-Robotics-Club/MSU-NASA-Minds-2023/README.md

 # MSU-NASA-Minds-2023 - Lua Testing branch (do not merge)
 This is where we will be testing lua functionality outside of ARGoS and defining basic state machine template outlines.

-## What is a state machine and why are we using them?
+## What is a finite state machine and why are we using them?
-Think of state machines almost like a flowchart.
-A
+Think of state machines almost like a flowchart with "events" moving the current "state" from one cell to another.
+Each event has a fixed set of states it moves from, and a single state that it moves to.

 # Getting started